-(The exception is when you're charged upfront fees for the account or you opted to transfer a balance when you applied for the credit card.)
-During the billing cycle, any purchases, credits, fees, and finance charges are posted to your account and added or subtracted from your balance.
-Then, at the end of the billing cycle, you are billed for all unpaid charges and fees made during the billing cycle.
+During your billing cycle, any purchases, credits, fees, and finance charges are posted to your account and added or subtracted from your balance.
+At the end of the billing cycle, you are billed for all unpaid charges and fees made during the billing cycle.
 Any activity on your account after the billing cycle ends will appear on your next billing statement.